johnnydeez/exip/_posts/2023-08-27-night-photos-and-cafe-lattes.markdown

 ![x-e3]({{ site.storageurl }}/x_e3_desk.jpg){:class="img-responsive" loading="lazy"}

 One thing I've really been enjoying is shooting with the little X-E3 I picked up before I left.
-I decided to pair things down on this trip and only travel with a small camera and one pancake lens.
+I decided to pare things down on this trip and only travel with a small camera and one pancake lens.
 While I am missing some of my other lenses a bit, I always find that limiting my equipment is often freeing and enjoyable.

 It's all just for fun anyway, so there's no need to obsess over the photographs I missed with this more limited kit.